 AI Models

-Configure which AI models your organization uses, understand the two-model system (base and low), compare provider pricing, and learn how AI token usage is tracked and billed across all Yaplet features.
+Configure which AI models your organization uses, understand the base, low and image models, compare provider pricing, and learn how AI credit usage is tracked and billed across all Yaplet features.

 Base Model